ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

-# AWS Networking Implementation (VPC, Subnets, Interet Gateway, NAT & Routing)
+# AWS Networking Implementation (VPC, Subnets, Internet Gateway, NAT & Routing)

 ## What Is an Amazon VPC?
 An Amazon Virtual Private Cloud (VPC) is like your own private section of the Amazon cloud where you can place and manage resources (i.e. servers or databases).
 You control incoming and outgoing traffic like a gated community.